Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 Information about the pH value in the system, if there is a time dependent pH shift.

-- __pH_start__
+- __pH_beginning__
   - Type: posfloat
-  - Description: The initial value of the pH.
+  - Description: The initial pH, prior to the start of the reaction, should be specified.

 - __pH_end__
-  - Type: string
+  - Type: posfloat
-  - Description: The final value of the pH.
+  - Description: The final pH after completion of the reaction should be specified.

 - __pH_at_XY__
   - Type: posfloat